favorlanglang/favorlanglang.github.io/README.md

 python3 build.py
 ```

-This builds the website into root dir.
+This command builds the website into the root dir

 ## Edit Website

-All editing are done in html template files in `templates/`
+All editing is done in html template files in `templates/`